kahara/pyergometer/README.md

 ergometer power setting to keep the subject's heart rate at a desired level (which may or may not vary during the program run).

+The program can also run in "fixed" mode, i.e. setting power levels at set times given in the user program.

 Pulse, power and pedaling rpm are optionally recorded to a log file that can be used to e.g. visualize the run afterwards.